Elon Musk sued by Thai-cave rescue volunteer he called a ‘child rapist’

-Vernon Unsworth, a Thai-cave rescue volunteer, has sued Tesla chief executive Elon Musk for claiming that Unsworth is a “pedo” and “child rapist,” ratcheting up the chaos surrounding one of the most prominent and volatile tech billionaires.
+Vernon Unsworth, a Thai-cave rescue volunteer, has sued Tesla chief executive Elon Musk for unsubstantiated claims that Unsworth is a “pedo” and “child rapist,” ratcheting up the chaos surrounding one of the most prominent and volatile tech billionaires.

 The defamation lawsuit will extend an episode that has made even Musk’s biggest supporters squirm, with several inside Tesla, Musk’s electric automaker, questioning why he remains so committed to doubling down on what they consider a self-inflicted embarrassment.